If you’ve shopped around for modafinil, you may have noticed that there are actually two different products available, modafinil and armodafinil.

 Laboratoire Lafon eventually gave it a more catchy name, adrafinil.

-Around the same time, a French neurophysiologist names Michel Jouvet was doing experimentation on the processes behind sleep, a topic not well understood at the time.
+Around the same time, a French neurophysiologist names Michel Jouvet was doing experimentation on the processes behind the sleep, a topic not well understood at the time.

 A lot of his work eventually lead to the discovery of the five sleep stages, now common knowledge in the world of sleep science.